nhsx/au-data-engineering/docs/source/openanalyticstemplate.rst

    uses: actions/checkout@v2

-[Setup python](https://github.com/actions/setup-python): This action sets up a Python environment for use in actions by installing and adding to PATH an available version of Python in this case python 3.8
+Setup python (https://github.com/actions/setup-python): This action sets up a Python environment for use in actions by installing and adding to PATH an available version of Python in this case python 3.8

 .. code-block:: yaml